under rule 77 of the Rules of Civil Procedure

 If you have the consent of all parties, you can draft a timetable that:

 Yes.
 Parties can bring a motion in case managed actions.
 The motion may be heard by a judge assigned to the case, or may be heard by a case management master in certain circumstances.

 A motion may be made with or without supporting material or a motion record.
-Parties can attend a motion in person, in writing by fax, or by telephone or video conference if the facilities are available at the court.
+Parties can attend a motion in person, in writing, or by telephone or video conference.

 The costs of the motion will be determined at the conclusion of the motion by the judge or case management master.

 A judge or case management master may hold a case conference if a party asks for one or if the judge or case management master decides there should be a case conference.

 A case conference helps parties to identify the issues or move the case forward.
 It can also help parties to explore ways to resolve issues and to create or amend a case timetable.

 A party can bring a motion at a case conference for: